This text is translated into Russian by google automatic human level neural machine.

 Korean investors are attracted to coal mining in the Magadan region

-The total investment will be more than 12 billion rubles, according to the official website of the administration of the Magadan region.
+The total investment will amount to more than 12 billion rubles, according to the official website of the administration of the Magadan region.

-The project is export-oriented with possible sales of products in steadily growing sales markets (China, Korea, Japan).
+The project is export-oriented with the possible sale of products in steadily growing sales markets (China, Korea, Japan).

-According to Vladimir Mitkin, the Minister of Natural Resources and Ecology of the Magadan Region, the project to create a coal complex includes a number of coal deposits near the village of Omsukchan, an all-season motorway and a coal terminal on the shores of the Sea of Okhotsk.
+According to the Minister of Natural Resources and Environment of the Magadan Region, Vladimir Mitkin, the project for the creation of a coal complex includes a number of coal deposits near the village of Omsukchan, an all-season road and a coal terminal on the shores of the Sea of Okhotsk.

-Explored open-pit coal reserves amount to more than 100 mn tons, with the prospect of further growth.
-About 1 billion rubles have already been invested in exploration.
-The main elements of the project are: construction and development of coal mines with a total capacity of more than 3 million tons of coal per year, design and construction of an export coal terminal in the Pestraya Dresva bay, which can also serve third-party cargo, reconstruction of the highway with a total length of 130 km.
+Explored coal reserves for open-pit mining amount to more than 100 million tons with the prospect of further growth.
+About 1 billion rubles have already been invested in geological exploration.
+The main elements of the project being implemented are: construction and development of coal mines with a total capacity of more than 3 million tons of coal per year, design and construction of an export coal terminal in the area of the Pestraya Dresva Bay, which will also be able to service third-party cargo, reconstruction of a road with a total length of about 130 km.

-Vladimir Mitkin also added that a conversation was held in October at the 10 meeting of the General Assembly of the Association of Regional Administrations of Northeast Asian Countries (ARASSSVA) about possible cooperation with Korean investors in the Chollanam-do province on the creation of a coal cluster.
+Vladimir Mitkin also added that in October, at the 10th meeting of the General Assembly of the Association of Regional Administrations of Northeast Asia (ARASSVA), there was a talk about possible cooperation with Korean investors in the Jeollanam-do province on the creation of a coal cluster.